investindex/Index/README.md

 I recently [started a Substack](https://rjwthree.substack.com/) to organize these ideas into more bite-size and easily readable posts.
 You can subscribe for free.
 I'll mainly be working there instead of maintaining and expanding this document.
+My new writing in the Substack is much better, in my opinion.

 # Introduction to index funds